kushagra414/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - These methods can be automated.

 ### Using an appropriate scale to pick hyperparameters
+- Let's look at another example.
+Say your searching for the hyperparameter alpha, the learning rate.
+And let's say that you suspect 0.0001 might be on the low end, or maybe it could be as high as 1.
+Now if you draw the number line from 0.0001 to 1, and sample values uniformly at random over this number line.
+- Well about 90% of the values you sample would be between 0.1 and 1.
+So you're using 90% of the resources to search between 0.1 and 1, and only 10% of the resources to search between 0.0001 and 0.1.
+- So that doesn't seem right.
+- Instead, it seems more reasonable to search for hyperparameters on a log scale.
+Where instead of using a linear scale, you'd have 0.0001 here, and then 0.001, 0.01, 0.1, and then 1.
+- And you instead sample uniformly, at random, on this type of logarithmic scale.
+Now you have more resources dedicated to searching between 0.0001 and 0.001, and between 0.001 and 0.01, and so on.
+So in Python, the way you implement this is let r = -4 * np.random.rand().
 - Let's say you have a specific range for a hyperparameter from "a" to "b".
 It's better to search for the right ones using the logarithmic scale rather then in linear scale:
   - Calculate: `a_log = log(a)  # e.g. a = 0.0001 then a_log = -4`
   - Calculate: `b_log = log(b)  # e.g. b = 1  then b_log = 0`